Opinions and Papers

 Labour’s 2030 Commitments (July 2024)

-We have a (repeated) commitment from the new Secretary of State for Energy1 that electricity will be zero carbon by 2030.
+We have a (repeated) commitment from the new Secretary of State for Energy that electricity will be zero carbon by 2030.
 The commitment is about electricity not heat.
 The question to be asked, less ‘of’ than ‘about’ the man who is now in charge of all things energy, is whether the commitment is plausible.

 Well yes, says the Secretary of State, because in the Energy Department is an outfit dubbed ‘Mission Control’ which will work with, inter alia, National Grid and ESO to “speed up the connection of new power infrastructure”.